Mani007/RustPro/Readme.md

     println!("The value of y refering to x is {}", y);
 }
 ```
+Referencing is similar to the concept of pointers in C/C++ but not completely the same, please do not mix it up.
+In rust pointer and references are two completely different concepts.

 ### Control Flow Statements in Rust
 ## Books and Resources(more updates coming soon):